SaiBhujbal/Customer-Churn-Prediction/README.md

 This project demonstrates a complete pipeline from EDA to advanced model tuning and interpretation, providing actionable insights to reduce churn.

 ---

-**Ready to use!
-You can copy-paste the above README.md directly.**
-Shall I prepare and give you the complete `requirements.txt` and cleaned `.ipynb` notebook next?